 By November, 1937, the new venture had a permanent name – Fayette Electric Cooperative, Inc. The Articles of Incorporation were signed, thereby making application to the Secretary of State for a Charter to do business under the special Rural Electric Cooperative bill.

-As the membership grows, Fayette Electric Cooperative will continue to strive to provide reliable, cost-effective service to our member-owners while supporting the communities in which we operate.
+As the membership grows, Fayette Electric Cooperative will continue to strive to provide reliable, cost-effective service to our Members while supporting the communities in which we operate.